praveek/launch.en/help/getting-started/general-launch-configuration-and-settings/add-data-elements-and-rules.md

+---
+title: Add a Data Element, a Rule, and a Library
+seo-title: Add a Data Element, a Rule, and a Library in Adobe Launch
+description:
+seo- description:
+---

 # Add a Data Element, a Rule, and a Library

 This lesson introduces some of the main concepts of Launch: